Shilpi1437/Software-Engineering-Project/User Requirements Document.md

 E) Facilitate easy communication between riders and drivers

 2) App Features and Functionalities:
-   The Rapido app should include the following features and functionalities to meet user needs:
+   The Tez Yatra app should include the following features and functionalities to meet user needs:

 A) Quick and seamless ride booking process
 B) Real-time ride tracking and status updates